 Heat refers to the amount of thermal energy transferred from a hotter region to a colder region.
 We say that something is heated up when the molecules of that body gain kinetic and potential energy.
 Heat travels from a hotter region to a colder region as it has a functional ability.
 The transfer of heat is measured in Joule by the calorimeter.
 The symbol Q defines heat.
 Heat is known as a derived quantity as it cannot be determined directly by an instrument.

 For commercial uses, fossil fuels are burnt to produce heat.
 E.g., wood, coal, oil, and gas.
 The heat from the burning of coal and oil is used to produce electricity in thermal power stations.
 Gas is burnt on stoves to cook food.
 And oil is burnt in the car to provide it energy to work.
 Nuclear reactions like fission and fusion produce heat as well.
-Another source of heat is known as biomass gas.
+Another source of heat is papular biomass gas.

 What is Temperature?